 Suffering a stroke or traumatic brain injury can change a person’s life forever leaving them with long term disabilities.

-With physical therapy and cognitive training, the brain does have the ability to recover, said Somareddy, who is a Neuro Rehab VR co-founder and software platform engineer at Fort Worth’s Neurological Recovery Center, where the therapy games are currently being used.
+With physical therapy and cognitive training, the brain does have the ability to recover, said Somareddy, who is a Neuro Rehab VR co-founder.

 “Research suggests that exercise with functional goals and targeted repetition can increase and form new neural pathways in the brain.
 Our games are designed to do exactly that,” Somareddy said.

-The startup has developed three games so far that focus on different areas of the body and brain.
-Patients at the Neurological Recovery Center have been using them, but there are plans to expand to five more clinics across the U.S. by the end of the year.
+The startup has developed three therapy games so far that focus on different areas of the body and brain.
+Patients at Fort Worth’s Neurological Recovery Center have been using them, but there are plans to expand to five more clinics across the U.S. by the end of the year.

 With the Big Idea prize money Somareddy said Neuro Rehab VR will hire more software developers.
 Currently, it’s just her and an intern filling those roles.